-- 1. Active Class Participation: Students are expected to come to class having read the assigned texts so that we can engage in lively group discussions.
+1. Active Class Participation: Students are expected to come to class having read the assigned texts so that we can engage in lively group discussions.
 Materials covered in these discussions (such as movies, music, images) are testable material.
 I encourage students to ask substantive questions and bring outside sources of information to the discussions.
 As a teacher, I believe students should be challenged to think sociologically and understand different points of view, even if they find some ideas to be uncomfortable.
 As such, I expect students to objectively assess the strengths and weaknesses of an argument-even if they disagree with it-and then present a convincing case to support their views using empirical evidence or facts.
-I will also give in-class quizzes that will count towards the final grade for the course.
-The quizzes will be based on that day's readings and class lecture. - 2.
-Tests: The in-class midterm and final tests will cover the readings, lectures, and other forms of media (like movies, images, music) discussed in class.
+I will also give in-class assignments/reflection piece questions that will count towards the final grade for the course.
+These assignments will be based on that day's readings and class lecture.

+- 2. Tests: The in-class midterm and final test will cover the readings, lectures, and other forms of media (like movies, images, music) discussed in class.
 The tests are non-cumulative, meaning that the final test will not include materials tested in the midterm. - 3.
-Final Paper: Over the course of the semester, we will watch several movies followed by in-class discussion and quizzes.
-These quizzes will be practice for the final paper, a 5-6 page (double-spaced) analytical essay.
+Final Paper: Over the course of the semester, we will watch several movies followed by in-class discussion and assignments.
+These assignments will be practice for the final paper, a 5-6 page (double-spaced) analytical essay.
 Students are to select a movie (preferably one that has not been shown in class).
 They are then to analyze that movie using the readings and concepts that we covered throughout the course.
-This essay is not a reflection piece, but an exercise to assess if students can apply sociological concepts and empirical evidence to critically think about complex issues of race and ethnicity.
+This essay is not a reflection piece, but an exercise to assess if students can apply sociological concepts and empirical evidence (facts) to critically think about complex issues of race and ethnicity.
+A rubric on how the paper will be assessed is attached.